-Here is some information about working with children who have witnessed domestic violence.
+Here is some information about working with children who have witnessed relationship abuse.
 Remember that it is the perpetrator’s choice to expose their children to violence.
-Do not blame the mother for the violence that is being perpetrated against her.
-Hold the perpetrator responsible for his actions.
+Do not blame the parent who is a survivor for the violence that is being perpetrated against them.
+Hold the perpetrator responsible for their actions.

 - You don’t need to keep secrets when you feel scared or sad.